blacktop/docker-elasticsearch-alpine/docs/production.md

                 -Ebootstrap.memory_lock=true
 ```

-> **NOTE:** This will limit the container memory to 4GB and the ES heap size to 2GB.
-This also will prevent the container from being able to swap its memory.
+> **NOTE:** This will limit the container memory to 4GB and the ES heap size to 2GB as well as allow ES to lock the memory.